ShahnewazAhmedS/Project_2_Numerical_PSI/README.md

     ```
 ## Usage

-All the problem descriptions and solutions are explained and plotted inside the notebook.
+All the problem descriptions and solutions are explained and plotted inside the ipython notebook.
 Anyone could run all the cells and see the output.
 Moreover, an HTML and a PDF version have been provided to show the results produced on the author's own computer for comparison.